 Although the Law School discourages outside employment, participation in extracurricular activities is suggested to promote exploration of professional interests during the first year.
 Leadership roles in most organizations are assumed early on the upper-class students.

 Students also find ways to develop their lawyering skills through participation in the Family Law Project and the Asylum and Refugee Law Project.
 A full range of political expression and activity thrives at the Law School through such organizations as the National Lawyers Guild and the Federalist Society.
-Organizations such as the Native American Law Students Association, the Asian Pacific American Law Students Association, the Black Law Students Alliance, the Latino Law Students Association, the Jewish Law Students Union, the Christian Law Students, the Women Law Students Association, and the OutLaws provide support to their members and add to the intellectual and social life of the community.
+Organizations such as the Native American Law Students Association, the Asian Pacific American Law Students Association, the Black Law Students Association, the Latino Law Students Association, the Jewish Law Students Association, the Christian Legal Society, the Women Law Students Association, and the OutLaws provide support to their members and add to the intellectual and social life of the community.

 Many students become involved in student governance through the Law School Student Senate (LSSS), which also appoints student members to the Law School’s standing committees.